yapalfredo/AgencyApp/README.md

 # NOTE ! ! !
-1) Make sure to perform "Manage NuGet Packages for Solution...", Click "Updates", then install all available updates.
+1) Make sure to perform "Manage NuGet Packages for Solution..." first, click "Updates", then install all available updates (if any)
 2) Browse and install "Microsoft.Azure.Mobile.Client" library.